 Included in 45 Years- A World of Brickfilms, with its set design and cinematography noted in the History of Brickfilms series.

-In the September 2008 issue #145, Total Film magazine ranked Batman: Revenge #3 in their top 50 coolest viral videos [image].
+In the September 2008 issue #145, Total Film magazine ranked Batman: Revenge #3 in their "50 Coolest YouTube Movie Moments" / Image.

 The film resembles the look in Batman and Returns, from the neo-gothic architecture, lighting, and the batsuit itself.

-The Riddler's look was inspired by various depictions in comics, film, and television, with his sinister invention of the Box in Forever being a precursor to the Chair in Revenge.
+The Riddler's look was inspired by various depictions in comics, film, and television, with his sinister invention of the Box in Batman Forever as a precursor to the Chair in Revenge.

 "Slick recreation of the batmobile..." - Spite Your Face Prod.

-The first showing was Dec 12th, 2003, presenting the 14min film along with minutes of batmobile animations, raw footage, and deleted scenes.
+The first showing was Dec 12th, 2003, presenting the 14min film along with several minutes of batmobile animations, raw footage, and deleted scenes.
 Three cuts of the film have been released, each with the same narrative.
-The original film, made without sound effects, was followed by the "Director's Cut" to trim and color-correct scenes, and add sound effects.
-Edited for specific short-film guidelines, the "Special Edition" followed alongside the longer releases.

 Gallery

-Custom vehicles were featured on BatmobileHistory and Batman: Yesterday, Today, and Beyond.
+Custom vehicles were featured on BatmobileHistory.com and Batman: Yesterday, Today, and Beyond.

 Filming began Oct 17th, 2003.
 Two stop-motion animations were made earlier (pictured) to help prepare.